winny-/love.js/readme.md

 ```

 5. If you use `love.mouse.setGrabbed` or `love.mouse.setRelative`, the user needs to click on the canvas to "lock" the mouse.

+6. Use `love.filesystem.getInfo(file_name)` before trying to read a potentially non-existent file.

 ## Building
 ### MacOS